anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

     juju exec --all -- /bin/sh -c 'sudo apt update && sudo apt upgrade -y'

+If the LXD charm is deployed on a machine that has an NVIDIA GPU installed, running the above command for the machine may upgrade the NVIDIA drivers, which accidentally suspends running containers with GPU support.
+Starting with the 1.17.1 release, the NVIDIA drivers are held from being upgraded until you upgrade the LXD charm using the Juju command.
+To check if the currently installed NVIDIA drivers are held from being upgraded:

+    apt-mark showhold "libnvidia-.*-$(nvidia-smi --query-gpu=driver_version --format=csv,noheader | cut -d'.' -f1)"

+If they are not, run the following command to do so:

+    sudo apt-mark hold 'linux-modules-nvidia-*' 'nvidia-*' 'libnvidia-*'

 ## Check Juju version

 Before you upgrade, check the required [Juju version](https://discourse.ubuntu.com/t/installation-requirements/17734#juju-version).